I specialize in the art of designing events. I work to balance all the variables involved to create a successful event.

 Scala Lift Off

-David Pollack the founder of Lift the framework of an emerging functional programming language, Scala, hired me to help design and facilitate their first ever conference following JavaOne in 2008.
-Subsequently I facilitated their second event following JavaOne in 2009 and in Octoboer 2009 in the DC Area.
+David Pollak the founder of Lift the framework of an emerging functional programming language, Scala, hired us to help design and facilitate their first ever conference following JavaOne.
+Subsequently we facilitated their second event following JavaOneand in Octoboer 2009 in the DC Area.

 User-Centric Identity Community